PGScatalog/pgsc_calc/docs/explanation/match.rst

 By default pgsc_calc will continue calculating if at least one score passes the **match rate threshold**, which is controlled by the ``--min_overlap`` parameter.

-The default parameter is 0.75.
-This was chosen because in our experience the matching procedure will match very well or very badly.
+The default parameter is 0.75, this was chosen because on our experiences applying PGS to new cohorts where most scores will score better than this threshold.

-If things go badly, it's typically because a problem with input data (target genomes or scoring files).
+If scores match your target genome poorly it's typically because a problem with input data (target genomes or scoring files).

 What is matching?
 -----------------